CodelyTV/php-ddd-example/README.md

 ## 🤔 Contributing
 There are some things missing (add swagger, improve documentation...), feel free to add this if you want!
-If you want some guidelines feel free to contact us :)
+If you want some guidelines feel free to contact us. :)

 ## 🤩 Extra
 This code was shown in the [From framework coupled code to #microservices through #DDD](http://codely.tv/screencasts/codigo-acoplado-framework-microservicios-ddd) talk and doubts where answered in the [DDD y CQRS: Preguntas Frecuentes](http://codely.tv/screencasts/ddd-cqrs-preguntas-frecuentes/) video.